wendyverdonk93/docs/content/tools/recurring-payments/processing-recurring-payments.md

 ---
-title : "Recurring payments, How it works"
+title : "Processing recurring payments"
 weight: 52
-meta_title: "Recurring Payments, How it works - MultiSafepay Docs"
+meta_title: "Processing recurring payments - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 read_more: '.'
+aliases:
+    - /tools/recurring-payments/recurring-payments-how-does-it-work/
 ---
-## Recurring payments process
-The standard recurring payment process allows you to easily charge your customer on a recurring basis.
-This is a suitable solution for monthly or annual subscriptions.

 The standard process is as follows: